 “I’ll close this out for now so we do not keep bothering you.
 If you still need help with the roof, reply here and we can reopen it.”

-This cadence is not meant to be copied blindly.
-A storm-damage lead may need faster first-day follow-up.
-A non-urgent replacement inquiry may need a calmer cadence.
-A referral may not need as many automated touches if the owner is personally handling it.
+This cadence should not be copied blindly.
+A storm-damage lead may need a much tighter first-day sequence.
+A non-urgent roof replacement inquiry may need fewer touches.
+A referral may not need the same automated follow-up if the owner is personally handling it.

 New estimate request vs. post-estimate follow-up